Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: EXPERIMENTS

 Fig.~\ref{fig5} shows the evolution of the TB loss and the estimated partition function $\ln Z$ over training episodes.
 The TB loss steadily decreases, indicating that the forward and backward flows are being balanced properly. {The partition function $\ln Z$ (the sum of rewards over all terminal states) gradually converges to a stable value as training progresses and reaches convergence.} It is worth noting that the TM parameter space contains approximately $8^{72} \approx 10^{65}$ configurations, making exhaustive search infeasible.
 However, by parametrizing the flow using a deep neural network, the proposed framework effectively generalizes across the enormous solution space using only $1 \times 10^6$ samples (fewer than 0.000001\% of all possible configurations), inferring reward distribution even for a great deal of unvisited TM configurations.

-{Fig.~\ref{fig6} compares the SER performance across spatial directions for two TM design methods: the rule-based approach from~\cite{xu2025tmirs} in Fig.~\ref{fig6} (a), and the proposed GFlowNet-based method in Fig.~\ref{fig6} (b).
-In both cases, the desired user direction \( (40^\circ, 30^\circ) \) achieves very low SER, while undesired directions around the target location $(0^{\circ}, 0^{\circ})$ exhibit high SER, indicating that the proposed method can achieve comparable direction modulation performance for security against the rule-based one.
-Moreover, several unintended directions also experience low SER, as highlighted by the red boxes in Fig.~\ref{fig6}(b).
-This arises because our proposed method does not explicitly regulate the SINR in these undesired directions; as a result, certain TM-IRS configurations may inadvertently yield high SINR in those regions.
-To mitigate this situation to further improve security, we can leverage the GFlowNet's capability to generate diverse high-reward TM configurations and vary the TM pattern over time.
+Fig.~\ref{fig6} compares the SER performance across spatial directions for two TM design methods: the rule-based approach from~\cite{xu2025tmirs} in Fig.~\ref{fig6} (a), and the proposed GFlowNet-based method in Fig.~\ref{fig6} (b). {The angular resolution of Fig.~\ref{fig6} is $1^\circ$ for both $\theta$ and $\phi$, over the range $\theta,\phi \in [-90^\circ, 90^\circ]$.} In both cases, we can observe that the desired user direction \( (40^\circ, 30^\circ) \) achieves very low SER, while undesired directions around the target location $(0^{\circ}, 0^{\circ})$ exhibit high SER, indicating that the proposed method can achieve comparable direction modulation performance for security against the rule-based one.
+Moreover, several unintended directions also experience low SER, as highlighted by the red boxes in Fig.~\ref{fig6} (a) and Fig.~\ref{fig6} (b). {This arises because both methods do not explicitly regulate the SINR in these undesired directions; as a result, certain TM-IRS configurations may inadvertently yield high SINR in those regions.} To mitigate this situation and further improve security, we can leverage the GFlowNet's capability to generate diverse high-reward TM configurations and vary the TM pattern over time.
 Specifically, four distinct TM parameter sets are sampled, and the configuration is switched every 256 OFDM symbols.
 Fig.~\ref{fig7}(a) illustrates the SER versus \( \theta \) (with fixed \( \phi = 30^\circ \)) for each of the four configurations individually.
 It can be seen that low-SER directions differ across configurations, while the desired user direction consistently maintains near-zero SER.
 Fig.~\ref{fig7}(b) shows the aggregated SER performance across all spatial directions, where the SER in previously vulnerable regions is improved, as evidenced by the lighter color areas.
 This dynamic TM strategy effectively reduces the risk of eavesdropping, even when the suspicious directions are not in the vicinity of the target.